samwilson0745/impact-graph/README.md

 consumer), databases touched, and teams to notify.

-**Why the hop count is interpolated, not bound.** Neo4j does not support a parameter inside a variable-length pattern's bound — `*1..$maxHops` is a parse error; the bound must be a literal integer. `queries/util.ts` validates `maxHops` as an integer in `[1, 6]` before it's interpolated into the query string.
-This is the one deliberate exception to "no string-concatenated Cypher" in the whole codebase, and it never touches raw user input — the validated integer is the only thing that reaches the template literal.
+**Why the hop count is interpolated, not bound.** Neo4j does not support a parameter inside a variable-length pattern's bound, `*1..$maxHops` is a parse error; the bound must be a literal integer. `queries/util.ts` validates `maxHops` as an integer in `[1, 6]` before it's interpolated into the query string.
+This is the one deliberate exception to "no string-concatenated Cypher" in the whole codebase, and it never touches raw user input, the validated integer is the only thing that reaches the template literal.

-### 2. Teams to notify — `GET /api/services/:id/teams-to-notify?maxHops=`
+### 2. Teams to notify, `GET /api/services/:id/teams-to-notify?maxHops=`

 The distinct `Team` nodes owning any service in the blast radius: